AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 ## Step 7: Plan Data Feeds and Data Warehouse replacements

-Similar to Data Feeds and Data Warehouse in Adobe Analytics, there are various ways to export data from Customer Journey Analytics.

-If you currently use Data Feeds or Data Warehouse, use the following table to learn about the export options available in Customer Journey Analytics:
+If you currently use Data Feeds or Data Warehouse in Adobe Analytics, use the following table to learn about the various export options available in Customer Journey Analytics:

 | Adobe Analytics | Customer Journey Analytics |
 |---------|----------|